 Planning your trip to Yellowstone can be DAUNTING.
 It’s so big and there are many things to see and do.
-Your ability to see and do many of the things depends on where you stay.
+Your ability to see and do many things depends on where you stay.

 In this article, we will cover where to stay IN and OUT of the park, as well as the pros and cons of staying in multiple places during your trip.

-These tips and suggested hotels come from our own experience of visiting Yellowstone over 20 times, and from our own research.
-Obviously we haven’t stayed in every hotel, but we’ve combed through the reviews and the costs to determine the best values.
+These tips and suggested hotels come from our own experience of visiting Yellowstone over 20 times and from our own research.
+Obviously, we haven’t stayed in every hotel, but we’ve combed through the reviews and the costs to determine the best values.

 If you’re interested in camping, see our Complete Guide to Camping in Yellowstone.

 There are nine lodges/hotels in the park.
 They are:

 - Old Faithful Snow Lodge and Cabins (also open in winter)